tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

 e.g. specific tagging rules are defined.

-A special case is namespaced `GatewayClassConfig` definitions in the *gateway-controller* namespace - these are considered as infrastructure global and applies to `Gateway`s defined in any namespace.
+A special case is namespaced `GatewayClassConfig` definitions in the *bifrost-gateway-controller* namespace - these are considered as infrastructure global and applies to `Gateway`s defined in any namespace.

-The *gateway-controller* merges values before rendering templates using the following order of precedence (aka. as *hierarchy* in GEP-713):
+The *bifrost-gateway-controller* merges values before rendering templates using the following order of precedence (aka. as *hierarchy* in GEP-713):